Clyde19-z/Pangle_iOS_SDK_Integration_Guideline/3_Rewarded_Video_Ads.md

 # 3. Rewarded Video Ads
 ## Introduction
 Rewarded video is a full-screen video ad.
 Users can get rewards after watching the video.
 At present, the forms of Pangle rewarded video ads can:
-1. Display a Endcard after the video
+- Display a Endcard after the video.

-2. Display a playable ad after the video
+- Display a playable ad after the video.

-3. Display a playable ad directly.
+- Display a playable ad directly.

 ## Precondition
 Create an app and reward video ad placement on Pangle platform